Quicr/quicr-arch-spec/moq-arch.md

 As its evident, QuicR and its architecture uses similar concepts and delivery mechanisms to those used by streaming standards such as HLS and MPEG-DASH.
 Specifically the use of a CDN-like delivery network, the use of named objects and the receiver-triggered media/data delivery.
-However there are fundamental characteristics that QuicR provides to enable ultra low latency delivery for interactive applications such as conferencing and gaming.
+However, there are fundamental characteristics that QuicR provides to enable ultra low latency delivery for interactive applications such as conferencing and gaming.

-* To support low latency the granularity of the delivered objects, in terms of time duration, needs to be quite small making it complicated for clients to request each object individually.
-QuicR uses a publish and subscription semantic along with a wildcard name to simplify and speed up object delivery for low latency applications.
+* To support low latency the granularity of the delivered objects, in terms of time duration, need to be quite small making it complicated for clients to request each object individually.
+QuicR uses a publish and subscription semantic along with a wildcard name to simplify and speed object delivery for low latency applications.
 For latency-tolerant applications, larger granularity of data, aka group of objects, can be individually requested and delivered without instantiating state in the backend.